Donotalo/playground-8bjr8a2j/lessons/lesson07.md

 ## Output Files

-The output file is `arch/riscv/boot/Image.gz`.
+The output file is `arch/riscv/boot/Image` and a compressed copy of it is at `arch/riscv/boot/Image.gz`.